-Visit Ghost Mushroom Lane
+Ghost Mushroom Lane – NOW CLOSED

 For the enjoyment of others, please leave the mushrooms exactly as you found them.
 The chemical in the mushroom responsible for the glow can be poisonous, causing cramps and vomiting if ingested.
 Accidental touching is not harmful.

-A forest permit is not required to visit the trail, but please observe the conditions of entry to the forest and take care while walking on uneven ground in the dark.
+Please observe the conditions of entry to the forest and take care while walking on uneven ground in the dark.